 Off-white shirt with khaki pants

-There are a number of ways you can approach a khaki and white pairing.
-You could go full mid century by tucking an Oxford shirt into khaki chinos, or opt for a more bohemian vibe with an oversized artist’s shirt and worker pants, as shown here.
+There are several ways you can approach a khaki and white pairing.
+You could go full mid-century by tucking an Oxford shirt into khaki chinos, or opt for a more bohemian vibe with an oversized artist’s shirt and worker pants, as shown here.

 White pullover shirt with khaki pants

 For a versatile smart casual look, you can’t go wrong with a white Oxford shirt tucked into khaki pants.
 This timeless combination has served everyone from serving presidents to ad men and continues to be popular today.

 Here we bring the pairing into the 21st century by swapping out the OCBD for a half-placket pullover shirt, which gives off a more contemporary, playful feel.
 Combined with relaxed tapered chinos and canvas high tops, it’s an outfit that references the old school while remaining modern and easy to wear for a variety of occasions.